• Skip to primary navigation

 Freeze for up to 3 months.
 Defrost in the refrigerator and reheat slowly as instructed above.

-As mentioned above, I love to serve Irish beef stew with boiled or mashed potatoes.
+As mentioned above, I love to serve Irish beef stew with boiled or Garlic Parmesan Mashed potatoes or Potatoes and Cabbage - Colcannon.
 Another great option is soda bread, a typical Irish bread made without yeast.
-Try our Easy Yogurt Soda Bread or the Irish Guinness Brown Bread Recipe.
+Try our Easy Yogurt Soda Bread or the Irish Wheaten Bread.

 stirring in a dutch oven with irish stew with a wooden spoon.